EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Adding integration tests for February.....need first to have a method in Date that allows to move from one month to the next:
         - Creating `normalize` method.

+## 10 August 2025: Validation methods for Date class in C++
+- Created a private days validator method.
+- Created the `normalize` private method:
+    - Adding unit test for normalize.
+A LOT!

 ## TO DO
 - C++:
+    ❌ Check coverage.
+Some issue
-    ❌ Validation of inputs (e.g. no check for 30 Feb, etc. or for adding 11 to 30) ✅  Leap year awareness
+    ✅ Validation of inputs (e.g. no check for 30 Feb, etc. or for adding 11 to 30) ✅ Leap year awareness
-    ❌ Overflow when adding days
+    ✅ Overflow when adding days
     ❌ Integration tests (we only have unit test DateTest_catch.cpp) ✅  No utility like daysInMonth(month, year)
-    ❌ No conversion logic from overflowing days to next month/year
+    ✅ No conversion logic from overflowing days to next month/year

 - C++:  - Or manually: `g++ --coverage -o test_date DateTest_catch.cpp` -> To check if it's correct.
 - Unit Tests:
-    - Date validation to avoid 30 february for c++/c#/rust.
+    - Date validation to avoid 30 february for C++/C#/Rust.
 In python should be easier
     - Function for adding/subtracting month,years not just days:
         - What if days are more than 30/31
         - What if days are negative ?